blaze00193/X-ChainToken/script/DeployParams.md

 Hence in our deploy script when you see: `enforcedOptionParams[0] = EnforcedOptionParam(remoteChainID, 1, hex"00030100110100000000000000000000000000030d40");`,
 it means we are putting in place an enforced option (on the home chain), wrt to some remoteChain specified by the `eid`.

-This means that if lzReceive is invoked on the homeChain, by the remoteChain, and the message if of type 1, it must have the described gas and msg.value amounts as per the options bytes.
+This means that when users wish to make a x-chain txn to the remoteChain, the Oapp will ensure these enforcedOptions are met; else the transaction fails and reverts.

-For the minting of an OFT token, we do not need `_value`, as there are not additional fn execution steps.
-We do need gas for the `lzReceive` execution (hence the minting), therefore `_gas`= 200000.
+For the minting of an OFT token, we do not need `_value`, as there are no additional execution steps.
+We do need gas for the `lzReceive` execution (minting on dst), therefore `_gas`= 200000.

 ### Block msgType:2